-Applicators of restricted-use pesticides must be properly trained and licensed.
+Licensed pesticide applicators must be properly trained and certified.
 The Oregon Department of Agriculture is the licensing body in our state.
 They require licensees to 1) re-test, or 2) complete continuing education in order to maintain their certification status over time.
 OSU meets this need and connects the applicator community to the vast expertise in the College of Agricultural Sciences.
 Together, we aim to protect human health and the environment by providing the best, most engaging, science-based pesticide safety education in the region.

 We currently offer two one online courses.